 A new stop on the northern circuit, this 74,600ha area encompasses transition forest and deciduous dry forest.
 There are caves and limestone formations.
-(Note that passages in the labyrinth are very narrow in places, so are suited for slim individuals only).
+Note that passages in the labyrinth are very narrow in places, so are suited for slim individuals only.

 Drive time (depending on season) from Diego Suarez to Black Lemur Camp is about 4 ½ hours, with some sections after leaving the RN6 being potholed and rough.
-The roads sustained a fair amount of damage after the 2018 rainy season (April 2018 update).

 Read more about Andrafiamena Andavakoera